-Estimating the fate of oxygen ion outflow from the high altitude cusp
+Estimating the fate of oxygen ion outflow from the high-altitude cusp

-Patrik Krcelic^{1,2}, Stein Haaland^{1,3}, Lukas Maes1, Rikard Slapak4, and Audrey Schillings^{5,6} 1Max-Planck Institute for Solar Systems Research, Göttingen, Germany 2Department of Geophysics, Faculty of science, University of Zagreb, Croatia 3Birkeland Centre for Space Science, Department of Physics and Technology, University of Bergen, Norway 4EISCAT Scientific Association, Kiruna, Sweden 5Swedish Institute for Space Physics, Kiruna, Sweden 6Division of Space Technology, Lulea University of Technology, Kiruna, Sweden Correspondence: Patrik Krcelic (patrik.krcelic@gmail.com)
+Patrik Krcelic^{1,2}, Stein Haaland^{1,3}, Lukas Maes1, Rikard Slapak4, and Audrey Schillings^{5,6}

+1Max-Planck Institute for Solar Systems Research, Göttingen, Germany

+2Department of Geophysics, Faculty of science, University of Zagreb, Zagreb, Croatia

+3Birkeland Centre for Space Science, Department of Physics and Technology, University of Bergen, Bergen, Norway

+4EISCAT Scientific Association, Kiruna, Sweden

+5Swedish Institute for Space Physics, Kiruna, Sweden

+6Division of Space Technology, Lulea University of Technology, Kiruna, Sweden

+Correspondence: Patrik Krcelic (patrik.krcelic@gmail.com)

+Received: 26 August 2019 - Discussion started: 30 August 2019 Revised: 6 February 2020 - Accepted: 10 March 2020 - Published: 8 April 2020

 Abstract.
-We have investigated the oxygen escape-to-capture ratio from the high altitude cusp regions for various geomagnetic activity levels by combining EDI and CODIF measurements from the Cluster spacecraft.
-Using a magnetic field model, we traced the observed oxygen ions to one of three regions: plasma sheet, solar wind beyond distant X-line or dayside magnetosheath.
-Our results indicate that 69 % of high altitude oxygen escapes the magnetosphere, from which most escape beyond

-- 5 the distant X-line (50% of total oxygen flux).
+We have investigated the oxygen escape-tocapture ratio from the high-altitude cusp regions for various geomagnetic activity levels by combining EDI and CODIF measurements from the Cluster spacecraft.
+Using a magnetic field model, we traced the observed oxygen ions to one of three regions: plasma sheet, solar wind beyond a distant X-line or dayside magnetosheath.
+Our results indicate that 69 % of high-altitude oxygen escapes the magnetosphere, from which most escapes beyond the distant Xline (50% of total oxygen flux).
 Convection of oxygen to the plasma sheet shows a strong dependence on geomagnetic activity.
-We used the Dst index as a proxy for geomagnetic storms and separated data into quiet conditions (Dst > 0nT), moderate conditions (0 > Dst > -20 nT), and active conditions (Dst < -20 nT).
+We used the Dst index as a proxy for geomagnetic storms and separated data into quiet conditions (Dst > 0 nT), moderate conditions (0 > Dst > -20 nT), and active conditions (Dst < -20 nT).
 For quiet magnetospheric conditions we found increased escape due to low convection.
-For active magnetospheric conditions we found an increase in both parallel velocities and convection velocities, but the increase in convection velocities is higher, and thus most of oxygen gets convected - 10 into the plasma sheet (73 %).
-The convected oxygen ions reach the plasma sheet in the distant tail, mostly beyond 50 R_E .
+For active magnetospheric conditions we found an increase in both parallel velocities and convection velocities, but the increase in convection velocities is higher, and thus most of the oxygen gets convected into the plasma sheet (73%).
+The convected oxygen ions reach the plasma sheet in the distant tail, mostly beyond 50 $R{\rm E}$.